Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Standard Business Website ($1,500–$5,000)

-Designed for small businesses that need a clean, professional website with essential features, mobile responsiveness, and a foundation for future growth.
+Designed for blog websites and small businesses that need a clean, professional website with essential features, mobile responsiveness, and a foundation for future growth.

 Typically includes: